Published: 23 Dec 2025 | Reading Time: 5 min read

 Students who become proficient in these skills will be equipped with the necessary competencies for the future, enabling them to take up positions such as AI Engineer, Data Analyst, or ML Developer.

-The field of artificial intelligence (AI) is expanding quickly, and more software engineers want to move into AI engineering.
+The field of AI is growing rapidly, and more software engineers want to move into AI engineering.
 The AI engineering roles have a distinct skill and knowledge set that needs to be established.
 On the positive side, software engineers have a strong technical foundation that, with the right upskilling methods, can help them make that transition successfully.
-This guide outlines the primary avenues for software engineers to engage with AI engineering, including suggested portfolio building methods, suggested tools, and suggested experiences in AI engineering, all along strengthening some familiarity with the field.
+This guide outlines the primary avenues for software engineers to engage with AI engineering, including suggested portfolio building methods, suggested tools, and suggested experiences in AI engineering, all while strengthening some familiarity with the field.

 If you are a software engineer and want to become an AI engineer, the first step is to understand the fundamental concepts and techniques used in AI and machine learning (ML).
 These fundamental concepts will be the core of your AI engineering work.